sgoodluck/sgoodluck.github.io/content/posts/blogging-with-emacs.md

 title = "Blogging with Emacs"
 author = ["Seth Martin"]
 date = 2025-02-20T15:33:00-08:00
-draft = true
+draft = false
 +++

-In this post, I'm going to show you how to setup a blogging workflow using emacs and other free tools.
+In this post, I'm going to show you how to setup a blogging workflow using Emacs and other free tools.
 At the end of this, you will have a blog just like this one and be able to create posts in a matter of keystrokes that get published online without spending a dime.

 I don't really know how to write these kinds of tutorial posts, so I'm just going to get right into it.